 Doesn’t Work on Turbid Water

 Ultraviolet light can only pass through clear water.
 So, if you have sediment-heavy or turbid water (which is common in wells), you’ll probably need a pretreatment system installed upstream of your UV filter to ensure the UV rays can get where they need to be.
 The same can be said when installing on extremely hard water.
 The hardness can scale the light and prevent it from working correctly so after testing your water and before installing a UV, be sure to determine if you need to install a water softener before the light.

-❔ When Should you Use UV Water Purification?
+❔ When Should You Use UV Water Purification?

 You should use UV purification if you believe you may have contaminated water or you just want to stay protected against potential contamination.